 If the need for additional working capital is likely to be long-term and you are paid in terms of 30 days or more, you should consider invoice discounting or invoice factoring.
 The key difference is around credit control.

 Although the idea of giving up credit control to the lender might seem appealing, it isn’t always simple.
 Where you have a strong relationship with your customers, you may find that they contact you anyway, rather than responding to your invoice finance provider.

 Where funding is short-term, selective invoice discounting is the better product for you.
 Before proceeding, it is worth comparing the cost against other forms of business finance, such as business revolving credit facilities and business loans.

 Cash Flow vs. Profit

-Although invoice finance will help your cash flow position, there is obviously a cost for the service.
+Although this method of borrowing will help your cash flow position, there is a cost for the service.
 This means there is a trade-off to consider – working capital versus profit.
-Careful consideration should be given to the benefits and drawbacks of taking out invoice finance.
+Careful consideration should be given to both the benefits and drawbacks.

 If your business is highly profitable, but cash flow is a struggle due to long invoicing terms, then there is a good chance that invoice finance is for you.
 Boosting the cash flow of a business can produce significant benefits, as long as you’re not eating up all the profit to achieve it.

 There are a number of different lenders who are active in the market.
 Each lender has their own process and criteria with their own areas of expertise.